-A significant portion of our total outstanding shares is restricted from immediate resale but may be sold into the market in the near future, which could cause the market price of our common stock to decline significantly, even if our business is doing well.
+A majority of our total outstanding shares are restricted from immediate resale pursuant to certain lock-up agreements entered into between the underwriters and all of our existing stockholders, but may be sold into the market after the expiration or termination of such lock-up agreements, which could cause the market price of our common stock to decline significantly, even if our business is doing well.

 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
-These sales, upon the expiration of the lock-up agreements, the early release of these agreements, or the perception in the market that the holders of a large number of shares of common stock intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have [•] shares of common stock outstanding based on 8,919,665 shares of our common stock outstanding as of March 31, 2018.
-Of these shares, the [•] shares we are selling in this offering may be resold in the public market immediately.
-The remaining [•] shares, or [•]% of our outstanding shares after this offering, are currently prohibited or otherwise restricted under securities laws or lock-up agreements entered into by our stockholders with the underwriters.
-However, subject to applicable securities law restrictions and excluding shares of restricted stock that will remain unvested, these shares will be able to be sold in the public market beginning 180 days after the date of this prospectus.
+These sales, which could occur upon the expiration of certain lock-up agreements entered into with many of our existing stockholders (including our officers and directors), the early release of such agreements, or the perception in the market that the holders of a large number of shares of common stock intend to sell shares for any reason, could reduce the market price of our common stock.
+After this offering, we will have 10,514,342 shares of common stock outstanding based on 8,193,405 shares of our common stock outstanding as of June 30, 2020 and (i) the conversion of certain of our outstanding convertible notes into an aggregate of 34,909 shares of common stock upon the closing of this offering and (ii) the issuance of 13,301 shares of common stock issuable upon the exercise of certain warrants.
+Of these shares, the 2,272,727 shares we are selling in this offering may be resold in the public market immediately.
+All of the remaining 8,241,615 shares after this offering are currently prohibited or otherwise restricted under securities laws or lock-up agreements entered into by our existing stockholders with the underwriters.
+However, subject to applicable securities law restrictions and excluding shares of restricted stock that will remain unvested, the shares that are subject to lock-up agreements will be able to be sold in the public market beginning 240 days after the date of this prospectus.
 The representatives of the underwriters may, in their sole discretion, release all or some portion of the shares subject to lock-up agreements at any time and for any reason.
 Shares held by our directors, executive officers and other affiliates will continue to be subject to certain limitations of Rule 144 under the Securities Act of 1933, as amended, or the Securities Act.
 Shares issued upon the exercise of stock options outstanding under our equity incentive plans or pursuant to future awards granted under those plans will become available for sale in the public market to the extent permitted by the provisions of applicable vesting schedules, any applicable lock-up agreements, and Rule 144 under the Securities Act.
 See the section titled "Shares Eligible for Future Sale" for additional information.

-Moreover, after this offering, Dr. Werner, the holder of an aggregate of 6,000,000 shares of our common stock will have rights, subject to conditions, to require us to file registration statements covering his shares or to include his shares in registration statements that we may file for ourselves or other stockholders.
-We also plan to register all shares of common stock that we may issue under our equity compensation plans.
+After the completion of this offering, we also plan to register all shares of common stock that we may issue under our equity compensation plans.
 Once we register these shares, they can be freely sold in the public market upon issuance and once vested, subject to volume limitations applicable to affiliates and the lock-up agreements described in the section titled "Underwriting" in this prospectus.
 If any of these additional shares are sold, or if it is perceived that they will be sold, in the public market, the market price of our common stock could decline.